cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/install-bosh.md

     gcloud compute ssh "${prefix}bosh-bastion" --zone ${zone}
     ```

-1. Change directory to the root of the `kubo-deployment` repo:
+1. Change directory to the root of the `kubo-deployment` repo, which was copied into the bastion during the paving step:

     ```bash
     cd /share/kubo-deployment